dotnet/arcade/Documentation/CorePackages/PublishingPlan.md

 # Publishing package

 Currently the majority of the [tier 1 repositories](..\TierOneRepos.md) that compose .Net Core 3.0 publish:
-- Shipping packages in NuGet.
+- Packages in NuGet.
-- Non-shipping packages to MyGet and Azure blob feeds (public and private blob feed).
+- Packages to MyGet and Azure blob feeds (public and private blob feed).
 - Blob (MSI, zip, Linux packages).
-- Debian packages.
+- Linux packages to a package repository.
 - Symbols to SymWeb and MSDL.

 ## Requirements
-- Standardized the way to publish packages and symbols to the respective channels for all .NET Core 3.0 repositories.
+- Standardize the way to publish packages and symbols to the respective channels for all .NET Core 3.0 repositories.
 - Publish packages to internal sources to increase reliability in our internal build systems.
 - Validate the consistency of packages between the Azure Blob feeds and MyGet.
-- Validate that build symbols packages are published for each package published in MyGet and Azure blob feeds.
+- Validate that built symbols packages are published for each package published in MyGet and Azure blob feeds.

 ## Roadmap
-Work that will happen for S141 (09/21) will include:
+Work that will happen for S141 (09/21) is under the Epic [Publishing package](https://github.com/dotnet/arcade/issues/501) and will include:
-- Remove the dependency from VersionTools.
+- Remove the dependency on VersionTools.
 - Inform Darc/Maestro about the things that were published and to where.
 - Support publishing to MyGet, Azure blob feeds, and blobs.
 - Support the Dev scenario for publishing when an official build doesn't exist.
-**Note:** Release publishing not covered (publishing to NuGet).

-Work after S141 (09/21):
+Work after S141 (09/21) is under the Epic [Publish core "set" of shared packages](https://github.com/dotnet/arcade/issues/46):
 - Add validation for consistency between MyGet and Azure blob feeds.
 - Add validation to verify symbol packages upload completed.
 - Ask BAR for a storage account and a key for where to publish build assets.

+**Note:** Release publishing will not be covered in Arcade(publishing to NuGet).